hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - stronger than Message Digest 5 (MD5)
     - provide data integrity (to guarantee data has not been altered in transit) and authentication (to guarantee data came from the source it was supposed to come from)
     - used with the <span style="color: #bb6600;">digital signature standard</span>
-    - used by IPSec to ensure that a message has not been altered
+    - used by IPsec to ensure that a message has not been altered